DirectRoot/webauthn/content/leaders/4-how-to-stop-phishing/_index.en.md

 If you're serious about stopping phishing, you need to insist on the use of WebAuthn as a second factor for all human access to your systems, especially SSO.

 {{< notice info >}}
-  CloudFlare stopped the previously mentioned 0ktapus campaign using the predecessor to WebAuthn (Universal Second Factor)<sup>1</sup>
+  CloudFlare stopped the previously mentioned 0ktapus campaign using the predecessor to WebAuthn called Universal Second Factor (U2F)<sup>1</sup>
 {{</ notice >}}

 WebAuthn is gaining traction and being touted as the beginning of a passwordless future<sup>2</sup>.
 In reality, operational challenges & standardization across vendors means WebAuthn is currently best used in combination with a password.
 If a password is phished, the WebAuthn second factor should stop the attacker gaining access.